 give strong preference to a master’s degree.
 We like education around here, so the more degrees and certifications the merrier.
 One of those degrees needs to be a Bible degree, and you will want to talk about whether you agree with the general stance of

 the college/seminary you attended.
 For instance, if you went to some Bible-hating school but decided that God is a more competent Author than your professors told you, you will want to note that somewhere.
-You will need training in Biblical/Nouthetic counseling
+You will need training in NOUTHETIC counseling or

 (LOOK OUT!
 THIS IS A TEST!)
 In order to apply, do not just hit the “submit résumé” button on the website.
 (WARNING!
 YOU ARE BEING TESTED RIGHT NOW!)
-Instead, email firstname.lastname@example.org with the words “Discipleship Pastor Position” and your current
+Instead, email firstname.lastname@example.org with the words “Family and Kids Pastor Position” and your current

-city in the subject line along with these items attached:
+city in the subject line along with these items atached:

 - A definition of the Gospel in less than 100 words

 - Your résumé with a cover letter

 - Your spouse’s conversion story (if you’re married, that is)